h15200/notes/system-design.md

 - chat app
   - remember that group chat is just the service messaging each individual.
   - usually a TLS bidirectional protocol like websockets

+## deep dive

+### cassandra vs Hbase

+- similarities

+  - Both are wide column, meaning it's good for analytics and column based reads
+  - both are noSql using LSM as indexing method, so relatively fast writes compared to sql b-trees
+  - both scale relatively well because sharding is easier without joins
+  - both have eventual consistency

+- Differences

+  - HBase uses a distributed file system to implement (hadoop).
+It also has a single leader replication strategy while Cassandra has multi leader
+  - Cassandra writes are faster since multi leader, but for conflict resolution they use a simple last-write-wins, which is not reliable because of timestamps
+  - HBase single leader means more throughput on writes, but consistent
+  - Cassandra is better for customer facing apps that require fast writes, but Hbase is better for Data Lakes since it has faster reads and batch job processing (mapReduce, or Data Flow engline like Spark)

+### cassandra vs riak

+- cassandra is a wide-column and riak is key-value, but similar in that they both use multi-leader replication and writes
+- Riak uses CRDT (conflict-free resolution data types) to resolve conflicts, which are similar to version vectors.
+Cassandra uses a simple last-write-wins.
+  Riak is more reliable since it's not dependent on faulty server timestamps, but it doesn't do well with analytics since it's just a key-value store